Dicklesworthstone/kissinger_undergraduate_thesis/kissinger_thesis.md

 But in Kant's Philosophy of History, the implications pointed out by Schweitzer's become apparent.
 The erection of a moral philosophy on the base of epistomological idealism is - according to Schweitzer - doomed to failure.
 Since ethics become meaningful only if they can affect the noumenal reality, a dangerous confusion of the ethical and the natural arises.[^ka-7] If the moral law discloses the numina which govern all appearances, then either everything that occurs is ethical or the moral law has no meaning.
 Ethics and natural law, the purpose of man and the design of the universe stand equated.[^ka-8]

-Though this is by no means a necessary conclusion, the further developments of Kant's philosophy of History lends considerable force to Schweitzer's criticism.[^ka-9] For Peace which the categorical imperative had commanded as humanity's duty, is suddenly revealed as the objective principle of historical events.
+Though this is by no means a necessary conclusion, the further developments of Kant's philosophy of History lend considerable force to Schweitzer's criticism.[^ka-9] For Peace which the categorical imperative had commanded as humanity's duty, is suddenly revealed as the objective principle of historical events.
 The moral law realizes itself not through the determination of the will, but as an aspect of a hidden plan of nature.
 Men's volition can assist in producing the inevitable, but in its absence humanity would still be forced to achieve harmony "albeit with much inconvenience".[^ka-10] Freedom appears as but a mode of causality, peace as the consequence of an immanent inexorability, harmony as an emanation of nature's mechanism.

 [^ka-7]: Since phenomena obey natural laws Schweitzer op. cit., p.
 186 et. seq.
 [^ka-8]: See post for discussion of this point.